Namaeh Farhangistan

 Author

-Department of Ancient Iranian Languages and Culture, Faculty of Persian Literature and foreign Languages, University of Tabriz, Tabriz.
+Professor, Department of Ancient Culture and Languages, Faculty of Persian Literature and Foreign Languages, University of Tabriz, Tabriz, Iran

 Abstract